 If you’re looking for a less glamorous but more local place to stay, investigate neon-lit Mong Kok which doles out some of the most authentic street food in town.
 Don’t forget Wan Chai, the oldest district in the city which has transitioned from downbeat to well-renowned for creative arts.

-With all these options, you might be wondering where to stay in Hong, so let’s get to that…
+With all these options, you might be wondering where the best area to stay in Hong Kong is for you… So let’s get to that!

-Hong Kong 5 Best Neighborhoods to Stay in
+The 5 Best Neighborhoods to Stay in Hong Kong

-When arriving in Hong Kong you might be feeling overwhelmed.
-Not only will the bright lights look a little too different to what you’re used to, the city is a maze of busy streets and neighbourhoods.
+When arriving in Hong Kong, you might be feeling overwhelmed.
+Not only will the bright lights look different from what you’re used to, but the city is also a maze of busy streets and neighborhoods.

-Luckily, between the efficient subway and the boats that drop you across the harbour, it’s an easy city to navigate with loads to see and do.
-Here’s my run-down of the best neighbourhoods to immerse yourself in…
+Luckily, between the efficient subway and the boats that drop you across the harbor, it’s an easy city to navigate with loads to see and do.
+Here’s my run-down of the best neighborhoods in Hong Kong to be immersed in…

-As one of the most central districts in the city, it’s little wonder Tsim Sha Tsui receives so many visitors.
-The nightlife, cafes and markets might also have something to do with it, and many travellers visit just to see the iconic ferry pier.
+As one of the most central districts in the Hong Kong city center, it’s little wonder Tsim Sha Tsui receives so many visitors.
+The nightlife, cafes, and markets may have something to do with it, and many travellers visit just to see the iconic ferry pier.

 The skyline view from Tsim Sha Tsui is one of the most impressive in the city and you’ll see all the way from the bright lights of the skyscrapers to the mountains in the distance.